marcosivni/WebHigiia/README.md

 ```

 The web version of Higiia requires the browser to support .wasm files loaded through .js (Chrome and Firefox currently support WebAssembly).
-Binaries are available at the `/frontend` directory
+Binaries are available at the `/frontend` directory.

 ## Directory structure